 - Tim W., Mizzen+Main Marketing Associate

-Donovan served in the Army from 2012-2017, doing two tours of duty in Afghanistan.
+Donovan served in the Army as an Army Specialist from 2012-2017, doing two tours of duty in Afghanistan.
 Once back in the states, Donovan lost his leg due to trauma sustained from a motorcycle accident in 2017.
 In the past two years, Donovan has made remarkable progress on his road to recovery.
-He has joined the Adaptive Training Foundation Redefine program with hopes of increasing lower body strength and stability and the intention of gaining confidence.
+He joined the Adaptive Training Foundation Redefine program with hopes of increasing lower body strength and stability and the intention of gaining confidence.
 Another goal he hoped to accomplish was the ‘muscle up’ challenge, one of the most difficult workouts/challenges at the Adaptive Training facility.
 We are so proud to report that Donovan has accomplished these goals in stride and with a smile on his face.
 He has now completed his 9 week class at the Adaptive Training Foundation and earned his ATF patch.
 We cannot wait to continue to support Donovan and all future athletes we have the honor of walking beside and sponsoring.